mooxphp/moox/packages/builder/DEVLOG.md

         -   There could be a create new draft for published?
         -   Preview URL feature ... https://youtu.be/bjv_RiBUtNs?si=cellheQYyxhiHxRg&t=167 ... by Spatie
     -   [ ] Relations like Taxonomies, and what about Relationsmanagers?
-    -   [ ] Move to Core
-        -   Moox Builder Packages should be cleaned up as much as possible
-        -   Installer: use Abstract, Service or Traits ...
-        -   ServiceProvider: Abstract PackageTools to be able to add PanelProvider etc. to main function
 -   [ ] Core Docs
     -   Naming convention InModel InResource InPages and Single for single-use traits
     -   TabsInResource - contains TODO